patrykpalej/home-budget-calculator/readme.md

+This is a project of a home budget calculator.
+Data is stored in excel worksheets.
+Sample data can be found in a "data" folder.
+There are different analysis scenarios.
+The output is a powerpoint presentation which is automatically generated.
+The main need-to-know information is described below.

 1. Names of the files and what they are for
 -------------------------------------------
 - main.py		- a potential main script for a complex scenario